elkcityhazard/chef-frank/content/recipes/recipes-for-special-occasions-and-events/roasted-red-potatoes-recipe/index.md

 date: 2019-12-13T14:08:12+00:00

 ---
-Quick Easy Roasted Red Potatoes Recipe With Fresh Summer Squash, Onion, Carrots and Rosemary, Roasted with Olive Oil and Spices.
+Quick Roasted Red Potatoes Recipe With Fresh Summer Squash, Onion, Carrots and Rosemary, Roasted with Olive Oil and Spices.
 Great for The Fall Season.

 ## Roasted Red Potatoes with Vegetables Ingredients